NorthernWidget-Skunkworks/Project-Okapi/README.md

 	- If files are recorded properly, return to Initilaize and do not return to "Check"

 ### SD card swap
-1. Turn battery pack off.
+1. Turn battery pack off
 2. Remove SD card.
 Ensure that it is labeled.
-Put it somewhere safe and memorable.
+Put it somewhere safe and memorable
-3. Replace the SD card with an equivalently labeled SD card.
+3. Replace the SD card with an equivalently labeled SD card
 4. Go to "Initialize"

 ### Download
-1. Turn battery pack off.
+1. Turn battery pack off
-2. Remove SD card.
+2. Remove SD card
-3. Insert SD card in computer.
+3. Insert SD card in computer
-4. Navigate in the SD card to the most recent "log" file (NW→<serial_number>→Log<number>.txt).
+4. Navigate in the SD card to the most recent "log" file (NW→<serial_number>→Log<number>.txt)
 5. Save the data file in a well-labeled and organized place.
 6. Safely eject the SD card from the computer
 7. Go to "Initialize"